GreedyGobling/scripts/README.md

 # scripts
-repository for all my custom scripts i make
+Branch for all my custom scripts i made for windows 11.